AxelBilla/school/README.md

 Bunch of stuff I made for school.

-Removed all the docs made by the teachers as I've not been allowed to share them.
+Removed all the docs made by the teachers as I've not been authorized to share them.

  ////  ////  ////  ////  ////